-The Becker Law Firm brings attention to the third annual national Black Maternal Health Week (BMHW) campaign – which shines a spotlight on historically high rates of maternal death among African-American women, and sends a simple message: Every mother counts.
+The Becker Law Firm is proud to support the fourth annual national Black Maternal Health Week (BMHW) campaign – which shines a spotlight on historically high rates of maternal death among African-American women and sends a simple message: Every mother counts.

-Founded and led by the Black Mamas Matter Alliance, BMHW provides a week of awareness programs, activities, and community outreach designed to further the conversation about black maternal health in the U.S., and rally support for needed research, care solutions, and effective health policies.
+Founded and led by the Black Mamas Matter Alliance, BMHW provides a week of awareness programs and community outreach designed to further the conversation about black maternal health in the U.S. and rally support for needed research, care solutions, and effective health policies.

 Black Maternal Health Week takes place each year from April 11 to April 17.

 Because Black Maternal Health Week begins on April 11th – the United Nations-recognized International Day for Maternal Health and Rights – BMHW advocates join dozens of other organizations fighting to end maternal mortality, which has become a significant problem in the U.S.

 Despite the amazing innovations of modern medicine, giving birth in America is more dangerous than in any other developed nation in the world.
 What’s more, black women are 2.5 times more likely to die during or after childbirth than their white and Hispanic counterparts.

 As the numbers show: